ZackWilde27/FlatOut2-HLSLToSHA/README.md

 } while (y);
 ```

-There is a limitation where it can only loop 255 times max, but that would be difficult to run into, and looping that many times is bad anyways
+There is a limitation where it can only loop 255 times max, but that would be difficult to run into, and looping that many times in a shader is bad anyways

 <br>